Dreathean/mod-assistant/README.md

 All the features listed above are enabled, or disabled, through the configuration - allowing a user to only use the features they want.

-My fork adds Burning Crusade Gems as well as gear enchantments and major flasks.
+My fork adds Burning Crusade Gems as well as enchantments and major consumables sorted by level ranges.